VH-AGJ

 59 Leased to Adastra Aerial Surveys, Sydney.

 03JUN60 Struck power transmission cables at Humpty Doo, N.T.
-The cockpit roof and upper aerials were demolished but the aircraft was safely landed at Darwin.
+The cockpit roof and upper aerials were demolished but the aircraft landed safely at Darwin.

 11AUG60 Adastra applied to DCA for confirmation of approval to test-fly VH-SMM after repairs.
 An earlier written application dated 03AUG60 states that the repairs "conform to recommended repair scheme in Lockheed Lodestar Manual."
 (Given that VH-SMM had a sheet metal cockpit roof, it was in this respect more a Lodestar than a Hudson).